 The table below provides an overview of the different aspects that need to be considered in the context of a PDP Working Group or Team formation.
 Based on experiences to date, three models have been identified that could be used to carry out policy development.
 However, elements of the different models can be modified and or mixed / matched as deemed appropriate.
 Similarly, variations could be considered as long as, per the GNSO Operating Procedures ‘the GNSO Council first identifies the specific rules and procedures to guide the PDP Team’s deliberations’.

-When deciding which model, or aspects, are best fit for purpose, the GNSO Council or the drafting team tasked with developing the PDP Team charter should consider the following elements:
+When deciding which model, or aspects, are best fit for purpose, the GNSO Council or the drafting team tasked with developing the PDP Team Charter should consider the following elements:

-Timeline – what is the estimated timeline for the group to complete its work and the time commitment expected of team members is there a deadline or expected delivery date that should be factored in?
+Timeline – what is the estimated timeline for the group to complete its work and the time commitment expected of team members; is there a deadline or expected delivery date that should be factored in?

 Cost (/budget) - what is the estimated budget?